w3f/Grants-Program/Chess-On-Chain.md

 Here's how the Democracy pallet may work for Chessonchain:

 Proposals:
-Users can propose a change to the platform by submitting a proposal to the governance pallet.
+Users can propose a change or game type/tournament to the platform by submitting a proposal to the governance pallet.
 This proposal can be related to any aspect of the platform, such as new features, changes to the game rules, or modifications to the platform's governance structure.

 Voting:
 Once a proposal is submitted, other users can vote on it.
 The voting mechanism can be designed to ensure that only eligible users can vote and that each user has only one vote.
 The voting period can also be set to a fixed time, and the result will be determined based on a majority vote.

 Execution:
 If a proposal receives enough votes to pass, it will be executed on the platform.
 The execution can be automatic or require manual intervention from the platform administrators.

-Rewards:
-To incentivize users to participate in the voting process, the platform can offer rewards in the form of Chessonchain tokens or other rewards.

-By implementing a Democracy pallet, Chessonchain can give that user audience of over a 100 million of chess lovers  a voice in the platform's decision-making process, making the platform more democratic and transparent.
-It also allows the platform to evolve based on user needs and preferences, ensuring that it remains relevant and engaging for users.
+By implementing a Governance  pallet, Chessonchain can give that user audience of over a 100 million of chess lovers  a voice in the platform's decision-making process, making the platform more democratic and transparent.
+It also allows the platform to evolve based on user needs and preferences, ensuring that it remains relevant and engaging for users, Dynamic.

 6: Screenshot / Snapshot : The storing of checkmate screenshots as NFTs on the Chessonchain blockchain involves encoding the image data as a base64 string and storing it as metadata within the NFT.